 Follow these tips and ideas for a winter brunch party that you can host in winter months.

-You know how popular plaid is during the holidays, but it’s a classic and neutral design that can take you all through winter entertaining.
+You know how popular plaid is during the holidays, but it’s a classic design that can take you all through winter entertaining.
 This red and black plaid tablescape can be used for so many occasions from a New Years Day brunch to a Valentines Day gathering.